-Red Nose Day 2019: How Does It Work, Why Is It Being Criticized?
+Red Nose Day 2019: How Does It Work, And Why Is It Being Criticized?

 May 23 is Red Nose Day in the United States.